The Idle Women: Recreating the Journey

 You can watch an introduction to the tour (made by boatwoman and film maker Erin Hopkins) via our crowdfunding site.
 Because we do need funds!
 Our Art’s Council grant will enable us to offer the show in more venues, especially in areas where it isn’t as easy to get to arts events.
 However, that won’t be paying the costs of the boat so the crowdfunder is to help keep Tench fuelled and running as part of the tour.

 For more about the tour, including a map, dates as we add them click on our new poster above (design by Vince Haig)

 Would you like to join in?
 Crew for a day, two days, a week?
 Get some experience of handling a full size working boat?
 Or just like to stay in touch and hear about our plans and shows in your area.
 You can sign up for our mailing list here by clicking on the picture of Tench on the right

 AND HERE’S WHAT OUR LONDON AUDIENCE HAD TO SAY…

 Wonderful tales of unassuming women Siân Rowland (Twitter)

 Brilliantly fun and illuminating

 Want to know more about the trainees?
 We have a page of resources and links where you can find out more about the books, articles and film about them.

-Thank you to ABNB boat brokerage who have supported our autumn tour and will be supporting us again next year with advertising, flyers and posters.
+Thank you to ABNB boat brokerage who supported our autumn tour and will be supporting us the 2017 tour with advertising, flyers and posters.